Why study Archaeology at York?

 - York is the UK’s archaeological capital, with historic buildings and significant remains from the Roman, Viking and Medieval periods.

-- We are part of a vibrant humanities community, 25th in the Times Higher Education (THE) World University Rankings
+- We are part of a vibrant global humanities community, 12th in the QS World Rankings 2018

 - The city of York offers a wealth of resources and professional expertise and volunteering and career opportunities, including the York Archaeological Trust, the Council for British Archaeology, English Heritage and the Archaeology Data Service.

 - We are recognised as a dynamic research community and a centre of teaching excellence, and we were awarded the Queen’s Anniversary Prize for this in 2011.

 - There are plenty of chances for you to participate in field-based projects on campus, in York and in the surrounding area as part of your three years of study.